redhatstuart/Azure-Linux-Migration-Workshop/challenges/challenge2-Provisioning_In_Azure_CLI.md

 ## Process

-1. View all resource groups in your current subscription
+1. <strong>View all resource groups in your current subscription</strong>

     * az group list

-2. View the virtual machines currently running in your subscription
+2. <strong>View the virtual machines currently running in your subscription</strong>

     * az vm list -d

-3. Query Azure for all virtual machines published by "SUSE" which can be deployed
+3. <strong>Query Azure for all virtual machines published by "SUSE" which can be deployed</strong>

     * az vm image list --publisher SUSE --all

-4. Query Azure for all virtual machines published by "Red Hat" that have an LVM partitioning schema
+4. <strong>Query Azure for all virtual machines published by "Red Hat" that have an LVM partitioning schema</strong>

     * az vm image list --publisher RedHat --all |grep -i lvm

-5. Query Azure for all virtual machines published by "OpenLogic" which can be deployed
+5. <strong>Query Azure for all virtual machines published by "OpenLogic" which can be deployed </strong>

     * az vm image list --publisher OpenLogic --all

-6. Provision a new CentOS 7.4 virtual machine using the latest non-LVM-based image
+6. <strong>Provision a new CentOS 7.4 virtual machine using the latest non-LVM-based image</strong>

     * YOUR_RG_NAME = The name of the resource group you have been assigned
     * YOUR_VM_NAME = The name of your virtual machine - Use any name you wish
     * USERNAME = The name of the user that should be created and given root "sudo" permission when the host is created

-<strong>Build the VM (You will be prompted for a password to use)</strong>
+7. <strong>Build the VM (You will be prompted for a password to use)</strong>

     * az vm create --resource-group YOUR_RG_NAME --name YOUR_VM_NAME --image OpenLogic:CentOS:7.4:7.4.20171110 --authentication-type password --storage-sku Standard_LRS --size Basic_A0 --admin-username USERNAME

-7. Verify connectivity to the new virtual machine
+8. <strong>Verify connectivity to the new virtual machine</strong>

     * SSH to the new virtual machine IP address; Login using the username and password credentials you specified in the previous step
     * Determine the quantity and type of CPUs assigned to your host
     * Determine the amount of memory assigned to your host
     * View all of the disk that has been presented to this host

-8. Modify the new virtual machine
+9. <strong>Modify the new virtual machine</strong>

     * Exit the SSH session to the new virtual machine returning back to the "liftshift-source-vm" host
     * Determine the public IP address of the new virtual machine